-Property Tax Exemptions for Senior Citizens and Disabled People
+Property Tax Exemption for Seniors and People with Disabilities

 Authored By: Northwest Justice Project